kubedb/cli/docs/tutorials/mysql/README.md

 myadmin   LoadBalancer   10.96.229.237   <pending>     80:32746/TCP   22m
 ```

 KubeDB operator sets the `status.phase` to `Running` once the database is successfully created.
-Run the following command to see the modified tpr:
+Run the following command to see the modified MySQL object:

 ```yaml
 $ kubedb get ms -n demo m1 -o yaml